 The audience/recipient of this handout will be K-12 educators, parents, and AIChE community members who could incorporate this module into their K-12 Outreach initiatives.

-Upload a completed Handout #1 template not to exceed 5 pages containing information about the full module, replacing the blue text on the template with the information pertaining to your module.
+Upload a completed Handout #1 template containing information about the full module, replacing the blue text on the template with the information pertaining to your module.
 The word doc must include the objective(s), materials, procedure, and theory behind the module.
 (The module must be in English, but translated versions are accepted in addition).

 Handout #2: